• Home

 Can cyclists bring bikes onboard the ferry?

-The most popular ferry routes for cyclists are the Newhaven to Dieppe route which is operated by DFDS and the Dover to Calais route operated by DFDS.
+The most popular ferry routes for cyclists are Newhaven to Dieppe and Dover to Calais, both operated by DFDS.

 How long does it take to cycle from London to Paris?